Early in the Morning (Vanity Fare song): Cliff Richard version

 Richard recorded two different songs both titled "Early in the Morning".
 The first was "Early in the Morning", written by Bobby Darin and Woody Harris, in 1958 for the album Jack Good's Oh Boy!.
-In May 1969, Cliff Richard recorded a second one, which was a cover of "Early in the Morning" by Vanity Fair, arranged by and featuring the orchestra of Mike Vickers.
+In May 1969, Cliff Richard recorded a second one, which was a cover of "Early in the Morning" by Vanity Fare, arranged by and featuring the orchestra of Mike Vickers.
 It was released as a single in various countries, becoming most successful in Japan, where it peaked at number 4 on the Oricon Singles Chart.
 After its success in Japan, the song was added as the lead track to the Japanese release of Richard's fifteenth studio album Sincerely, released there in December 1969.
 Elsewhere, it was included on Richard's following studio album Tracks 'n Grooves, released in November 1970.

 Release

 "Early in the Morning" was first released as a single in the Netherlands in August 1969, with the B-side "Shout", a cover of the Isley Brothers song and taken from Richard's album Don't Stop Me Now!.
+Although it reached the "bubbling under" chart in September 1969, it didn't reach the Top 40.
 It was released in Australia and New Zealand in September with the B-sides "Take Action", from the album Sincerely, and "Twist and Shout", from Two a Penny, respectively.
 It was also released in Japan in September with the B-side "Ooh La La" from the album Established 1958.
-"Early in the Morning was also released as a single in France, Italy and Spain with the B-sides "Baby I Could Be So Good at Loving You", "I Get the Feelin'" and "Someday (You'll Want Me to Want You)", respectively.
+"Early in the Morning" was also released as a single in France, Italy and Spain with the B-sides "Baby I Could Be So Good at Loving You", "I Get the Feelin'" and "Someday (You'll Want Me to Want You)", respectively.
 It was also released in South Africa and Rhodesia with the B-side "Rattler".